 The correlation coefficients presented in the table 6. indicate the significance relationship between the dependent and independent variables at the significant at 0.01 level (2-tailed).
 The correlation coefficient = 0.729 between availability of capital and performance of SMEs, while the relationship between application of technology and performance of SMEs was correlation coefficient = 0.237 level.
-Also, the relationship between Business management and performance of SMEs at correlation coefficient =0.737 level.
+Also, the relationship between Business management and performance of SMEs at correlation coefficient =0.737 level, where the result similarly with recent study Simon (2021)[29] the correlation coefficients of application of technology was positive significance 0.000 level (2-tailed).
 Furthermore, the interrelationship was assessed using the similar correlation coefficients and finds that both variables have a strong relationship between the variables which shown in the table below.